her/enlighten/README.md

   * iTerm theme.
   * lightline theme.

+## But Why?

+[Research](https://graphicdesign.stackexchange.com/a/15152) has shown that text is easier to read on a light background.
+Users make less mistakes and it's easier on the eyes.
+However, most themes for both terminal emulators and text editors across the internet cater towards light text on a dark background.

+Simply browsing popular theme galleries like [iTerm's](http://iterm2colorschemes.com) or [Atom's](http://enrmarc.github.io/atom-theme-gallery/), one quickly notices that dark themes make up the overwhelming majority of available options.
+ Indeed, Atom, Sublime, iTerm, all default to a dark background with light text upon startup.

+My eyes, having grown tired of using dark themes, especially during the day, I began searching for a light theme.
+In my quest of trying light themes I found that I was compromising readability for pastel colors, low saturation, and other maladies that kept me from enjoying, and sticking, to a light theme.

+In the end I decided to take on the challenge and attempt to create a sensible light focused theme that everyone could agree on.

+The goal of this project is to develop the world's most beautiful and legible light theme for every day use.
+It should be accessible to everyone, adaptable to the user, and available on as many platforms as possible.
+Color choices should be based on a model of readability, of easy discernment, and where possible should use color theory and science to lead development decisions.

+This project is currently in it's very early stages and I can't say that it lives up to the current stated goals.
+Going forward changes and developments should seek to uphold the ideals of this project by following it's goals.

 ## Included Highlight Groups

 Ruby, Python, Javascript, JSON, SQL, YAML, XML, HTML, CSS, Markdown, Shell, Vim's defaults (Language Constructs, Variable Types, C Family), netrw.